Light new physics and the $\tau$ lepton dipole moments: prospects at Belle II

-In order to further illustrate the points discussed above, we now consider a toy model featuring only Yukawa-like couplings to $\tau$ leptons, corresponding to the first line of Eq.~\eqref{eq:ALP_Lag}.\footnote{For an overview on $\tau$-philic scalars and axion-like particles, see Ref.~\cite{Alda:2024cxn}, while for $CP$-violating scalars and axion-like particles we refer to Ref.~\cite{DiLuzio:2023lmd}.} In the limit $s \to 0$ one finds~\cite{Leveille:1977rc}
+\emph{A specific example}---In order to further illustrate the points discussed above, we now consider a toy model featuring only Yukawa-like couplings to $\tau$ leptons, corresponding to the first line of Eq.~\eqref{eq:ALP_Lag}.\footnote{For an overview on $\tau$-philic scalars and axionlike particles, see Ref.~\cite{Alda:2024cxn}, while for $CP$-violating scalars and axionlike particles we refer to Ref.~\cite{DiLuzio:2023lmd}.} In the limit $s \to 0$ one finds~\cite{Leveille:1977rc}

 where we kept the leading terms for large mediator mass.
 In the same limit, $M_\phi\to\infty$, we obtain

 From these expressions one can read off key features of our numerical findings above.
 In the large-mediator-mass limit, the ratio $a_\tau/F_2$ differs from $1$ due to both finite terms and ratios of logarithms.
 The former can be understood as stemming from a different hierarchy in the limiting procedure, $M_\phi^2 \gg s> 4m_\tau^2$ for $F_2$ and $M_\phi^2 \gg m_\tau^2 \gg s$ in the case of $a_\tau$, while the appearance of the logarithms is a consequence of the EFT arguments given above.
 From the explicit expressions in Eqs.~\eqref{atau_Yukawa} and~\eqref{F2_Yukawa} one can check that indeed the coefficients of $\log M_\phi$ agree, thus ensuring the decoupling albeit only up to logarithmic corrections.